Injamhossan/Assignment-06/README.md

 Mission: The text mentions a goal to plant 1 million trees to make the Earth greener.

-Visuals: It uses a light green background with realistic palm leaves to create an eco-friendly aesthetic.
+Visuals: It features a light green background with realistic palm leaves, creating an eco-friendly aesthetic.

 CTA: There is a "Get Involved" button.